OnChetrit/OnChetrit/README.md

 ### Hi there 👋

-I'm **On Chetrit**, a Front-End Developer based in Tel Aviv.
+I'm **On Chetrit**, a Frontend Developer based in Tel Aviv.
 I build responsive web and mobile experiences with a particular love for polished UI, CSS animation, and product-minded interaction design.

 Currently working at Just Eat Takeaway.com.